-When you organise a car hire in the Gold Coast you may want to experience more than the glitz and glamour of beachside cities.
+When you organise Gold Coast car rentals with East Coast Car Rentals, you may want to experience more than the glitz and glamour of beachside cities.

 Only 90 km south of Brisbane, the Burleigh Head National Park is the perfect answer to this problem, as this stunning natural area gives you plenty of opportunities to get back to nature.

 Whether you decide to take a walk through the area’s spectacular rainforest or meander along the rocky foreshore, you are guaranteed to be impressed with what this beautiful stretch of land has to offer.